 As one of the most common sex-related diseases, herpes can be transmitted to the child during delivery.
 Your goal is to improve your liver function and overall health before conceiving.

 Preconception care is designed to increase your fertility and reduce the risks commonly associated with pregnancy problems.
-It might include a wide range of practices, such as taking prenatal vitamins and implementing healthy lifestyle habits, like a healthy diet, exercise, and supplements, like Macafem.
+It might include a wide range of practices, such as taking prenatal vitamins and implementing healthy lifestyle habits, like a healthy diet, exercise, and supplements, such as Macafem.

-Having chronic health conditions prior to getting pregnant does not necessarily mean that your pregnancy will be complicated.
-However, it does mean that you are at an increased risk of developing problems during pregnancy.
-Studies have shown that a timely implemented preconception care can significantly reduce that risk, helping women to bring their babies safely to term.
+Getting pregnant with chronic health conditions or after difficulties does not necessarily mean that your pregnancy will be complicated.
+However, it does mean that you need more specialized care before and during pregnancy as you might be at an increased risk of developing problems.
+Studies have shown that carefully timed preconception care can significantly reduce that risk, helping women to bring their babies to term safely.